iTwin/itwinjs-core/docs/core/learning/App.md

 An *iModel Agent* is a program that performs an unattended action upon being invoked by an event from iModelHub.

-As an example, consider an iModelJs Agent that receives notifications from iModelHub for every ChangeSet to a specific iModel.
+As an example, consider an iModel.js Agent that receives notifications from iModelHub for every ChangeSet to a specific iModel.
 The Agent could inspect every changeset using the [ChangeSummaryManager]($backend) API to ensure all changes to its iModel are in compliance with company standards.
 A separate instance of the Agent would be deployed for each iModel of interest.

 ![>](./next.png) [How to write a Web agent](../learning/WriteAWebAgent.md).